Signs and symptoms of soft tissue sarcomas

-When sarcomas grow in the retroperitoneum (the back wall inside the abdomen), the symptoms they cause more often come from other problems.
+When sarcomas grow in the back of the abdomen (the retroperitoneum), the symptoms they cause more often come from other problems.
 Sometimes the tumors cause pain.
 They may also cause blockage or bleeding of the stomach or bowels.
-They may grow large enough for the tumor to be felt in the abdomen.
+They can grow large enough for the tumor to be felt in the abdomen.
 About 20% of sarcomas begin in the abdomen (stomach) area.

 Sarcomas can also begin on the outside of the chest or abdomen (about 10%) or in the head or neck area (around 10%).